H.E.R.: 2016–2019: Breakthrough and I Used to Know Her

+2020–present: Back of My Mind and acting debut

 On September 20, 2020, she sang Prince's song "Nothing Compares 2 U" for the In Memoriam segment of the 72nd Primetime Emmy Awards.
 In February 2021, during the pre-game festivities for Super Bowl LV, she performed "America the Beautiful", singing and playing guitar.
 On June 17, 2021, her single "Damage" topped the US R&B radio chart.
 The song is from her debut full-length album Back of My Mind, which was released on June 18, 2021.

-In August 2021, it was announced that Wilson was in final negotiations to make her feature film debut in the upcoming film adaptation of The Color Purple, playing the role of Squeak.
+In August 2021, it was announced that Wilson was in final negotiations to make her feature film debut in the 2023 film adaptation of The Color Purple, playing the role of Squeak.
 She also sings a duet with Tauren Wells on the song called "Hold Us Together".
 On November 30, 2021, the Apple Music Awards announced H.E.R. as the winner of Songwriter of the Year.

+H.E.R. joined Usher's performance at Super Bowl LVIII on February 11, 2024, playing electric guitar during "U Got It Bad" and "Bad Girl."
+On February 13, 2024, H.E.R. announced a new management deal with Lighthouse Management + Media, whose founder Aleen Keshishian also represents singers Olivia Rodrigo and Selena Gomez.
+The move came after legal disputes with Wilson's previous management, MBK Entertainment, which included Wilson filing a lawsuit to be released from the MBK label.

+On October 29, 2025, The Hollywood Reporter announced that H.E.R. would voice Jo, one of the main characters in the DreamWorks animated film Forgotten Island, which will be released on September 25, 2026.